docker/docs/ee/ucp/authorization/congigure-rbac-kube.md

 6. Select a namespace from the **Namespace** dropdown list.
 7. Provide the YAML for the role, either by entering it in the **Object YAML** editor or select **Click to upload a .yml file** to choose and upload a .yml file instead.
-8. When you hsave finished specifying the YAML, Select **Create** to complete role creation.
+8. When you have finished specifying the YAML, Select **Create** to complete role creation.

-## Creating grants
+## Creating

+Kubernetes provides 2 types of role grants:

+- `ClusterRoleBinding` which applies to all namespaces
+- `RoleBinding1` which applies to a specific namespace

 To create a grant for a Kuberenetes role in the UCP web interface: